 On this Earth Day, Monday, April 22, you won't find me planting trees in neglected areas of Waterloo, or picking up trash along a walking trail in Boone.
-I'll be spending most of the day inside.
-But don't worry, I'll be working to protect the earth from the vantage point of a Woodbury County Courthouse hearing room.

 What an insightful substack Cheryl!
 Thank you.
 Your research into the pros and cons of green tech and energy reveals the good and the bad and the need to question “clean energy” innovations.
 It is my hope that Iowans who believe corn, hogs and chicken factories are the future of Iowa will wake up to the consequences of industrialized agri business.
 Iowans are sacrificing our health for king corn.